yosephdev/task-master/README.md

 ## Core Logic for Managing Tasks

 The core logic for managing tasks is implemented within the Python script.
 This includes functions for adding tasks, updating task status, listing tasks, and deleting tasks.
 Basic data structures such as lists and dictionaries are used to store task information.

 ## Documentation

 The codebase is documented with comments to explain the purpose and functionality of each function or section.

 ## Future Features

-- **Task Creation and Organization:** Allow users to create tasks with details such as due date, priority level, and status.

 - **Task Reminder:** Allow users to receive reminders or notifications for upcoming deadlines or overdue tasks.

 - **Data Export and Import:** Allow users to export task data to common file formats.

 - **User Authentication and Authorization:** Allow users to sign up, log in, and manage their accounts securely.